Unit 2 - Practice Quiz

 direct & indirect objects Hard

-A. "architects" is the indirect object; "photorealistic models" is the direct object.
+A. "designs" is the indirect object; "photorealistic models" is the direct object.

 42 Speaker A: "I probably shouldn't have committed to finishing this project by tomorrow."